 - Solo consultants

 In nDash, each group or brand has at least one person on the receiving end of the pitch.
-However, the average number of users per group is between 4 and 5, meaning that when you send a pitch in nDash, it’s going to multiple interested parties, thereby increasing your chances of getting it accepted.
+However, the average number of users per group is between four and five, meaning that when you send a pitch in nDash, it’s going to multiple interested parties, thereby increasing your chances of getting it accepted.

 Why Does It Work?

 As alluded to earlier, brands are starved for content that rises above the noise.
 Almost every brand wants to publish engaging blogs, articles, and other forms of content on a consistent basis, but a lack of original ideas—from credible writers—is stalling their efforts.
 That’s where you come in.

 Rather than receiving a slew of spam messages (e.g., “hire me, I’m a great writer”), brands want something meaningful, insightful, and above all, actionable.
 Thus, the real value and potential of pitching content ideas isn’t about one idea in particular—for a writer, it’s about getting a foot in the door for a more long-term engagement.
 By pitching a great idea, you can showcase your expertise to a brand and get them thinking of you as a more strategic, long-term contributor.

 Now that we have the basics covered, it’s time to dive deeper into the specifics of pitching on the nDash platform.
 Let’s get started.

 At the time this post was published, nearly 55% of all paid assignments in the nDash platform started as a writer pitch.
 This fact underscores just how receptive brands are to new content ideas, but it also illustrates how important pitching is to your success in landing paid assignments on nDash.
 With that in mind, here are ten essential tips for pitching on nDash, in no particular order:

 The absolute worst way to utilize this feature is by pitching generic services as opposed to original content ideas.
 An example of a services pitch would look something like the following: